Despite all that has been written about the American Revolution, it seems that very little of what actually happened,

 commander Sir Guy Carleton aided by Loyalist intelligence and Canada's natural elements, managed to hold out until the arrival of 3 British

-supply ships which enabled him to defeat the rebels at Quebec City, then drive them out of Canada
+supply ships which enabled him to defeat the rebels at The Battle of Quebec City, then drive them out of Canada

 document and how they had not only brought chaos and ruin on the American people, they also brought a variety ignominious